 Most budget discussions compare headcount costs to vendor pricing.
 But that’s only the surface layer.
 The real decision lies in evaluating the total cost of ownership (TCO), speed-to-insight, and the strategic flexibility needed to operate in an increasingly volatile environment.

-The Hidden Calculus of In-House Teams: Beyond Salaries
+The Hidden Cost of In-House Teams: Beyond Salaries

-Once you acknowledge how much real-time data matters, the next question is who should own the extraction layer.
+Once you acknowledge how much real-time data matters, which I am sure is considerable, the next question is who should own the extraction layer.
 Many teams initially default to building it internally because it seems to offer “control.”
-But the economics rarely work out the way leaders expect.
+This is understandable.
+Scraping in-house has its own benefits that may work for simpler, smaller projects, early phases, etc. But when data projects become more advanced, more complex, or scale up, the economics rarely work out as leaders expect.

 At first glance, an in-house function looks like the cost of 2-3 senior data engineers plus recruitment, onboarding, and ongoing training.
 But that is only the visible portion.